Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 fishing license pricing options

-Note that targeting reef species requires a $10 Reef Fish Endorsement regardless of residency.
+Targeting reef species needs a $10 Reef Fish Endorsement for everyone.

 Annual Saltwater License

-If you plan to fish Alabama saltwater waters for a full season, the annual license costs $30.05 for residents and $64.90 for non‑residents and expires each year on August 31.
+For a full season in Alabama saltwater, the annual license costs $30.05 for residents and $64.90 for non-residents.
+It expires on August 31 each year.

-3. Add-ons: Gulf Reef Fish Endorsement is an additional $10.00 when applicable.
+3. Add-ons: Gulf Reef Fish Endorsement adds $10 when needed.

 Short-Term Trip Options